Mixed Commuting Varieties over simple Lie algebras: Introduction

+We extend our calculations for arbitrary simple Lie algebras of rank 2 in the next section (\S \ref{other rank 2 groups}).
+In particular, for $g$ either of type $C_2$ or $G_2$, we compute the dimension of mixed commuting varieties of the form $C(\overline{\calO_{\sub}},\ldots,\overline{\calO_{\sub}},\N,\ldots,\N)$ and determine whether they are irreducible or not.
+The strategy is the same as in previous section, however, the computation is rather different.
+While the result for type $C_2$ is almost straightforward from calculations in \cite{N:2014}, that for the exceptional type $G_2$ contains complication as we need to employ a technique in Premet paper \cite{Pr:2003} (cf. Theorems \ref{Type C_2} and \ref{Type G_2}).
+One interesting fact from our results in this section is that all of the aforementioned mixed commuting varieties have the same dimension (except for a couple of cases).
+This is then proved in Section \ref{general result}, see Proposition \ref{generalization}.

-In the last section, we use results in the previous section to compute the dimension of support varieties of Frobenius kernels for a simple module $L(\lambda)$ in a certain case.
+In the last section, we use results in the previous sections to compute the dimension of support varieties of Frobenius kernels for a simple module $L(\lambda)$ in a certain case.
 From results in \cite{DNP:2012} and \cite{So:2012}, we point out a connection between support varieties and mixed commuting varieties (cf. Proposition \ref{connection}).
-Then using an explicit calculation of support varieties of the first Frobenius kernels in \cite{NPV:2002} we are able to describe all support varieties of the $r$-th Frobenius kernels of $G=SL_3$.
-In particular, suppose that
+Then using an explicit calculation of support varieties of the first Frobenius kernels in \cite{NPV:2002} we are able to describe all support varieties of the $r$-th Frobenius kernels of $G$ of rank 2.
+For higher rank groups, we classify simple modules $L(\lambda)$ such that their complexity is the same as that of $k$.